GOUDHURST PARISH COUNCIL

 Local Government for Goudhurst, Kilndown and Curtisden Green

 MINUTES OF A MEETING OF GOUDHURST PARISH COUNCIL

-PRESENT: Councillors Antony Harris (Chairman), Alan Foster, Mrs Angela Broom, David Boniface, Phil Kirkby, Mrs Susan Newsam, Barry Noakes, Guy Sutton and Stephen Wickham.
-Mrs Caroline Richards as observer.
+PRESENT: Councillors Antony Harris (Chairman), Mrs Angela Broom, Alan Foster, David Boniface, Chris Ditton, Philip Kirkby, Susan Newsam, Barry Noakes, Caroline Richards, Guy Sutton and Stephen Wickham.

 APOLOGIES FOR ABSENCE

 297/18 were accepted from County Cllr Seán Holden.

 298/18 Cllr Guy Sutton declared an interest in the matter of land in Church Road, Kilndown adjacent to Evanden Farm on which a local resident had speculatively raised the possibility of a development of affordable housing through a Community Land Trust.